wisecash/wisecash-support/_posts/2000-01-01-getting-started.md

 index: 1
 ---

 WiseCash leverages the financial data you provide to forecast your business bank account balance and compute your runway.
+If you don't have a WiseCash account already, you can [start a free 14-day trial](/users/sign_up).

 Here is a quick screencast showing you the basics:

 <div style="margin-top: 1em; margin-bottom: 1em; padding: 1em;">
 <iframe src="//fast.wistia.net/embed/iframe/zz6rn5n4v7?videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="770" height="514"></iframe><script src="//fast.wistia.net/assets/external/iframe-api-v1.js"></script>
 </div>

 Now how to build your own forecast in practice?
-Start a <a href="/users/sign_up">free 14-day trial</a> and read on:
+Read on:

 ## Make an Inventory of your transactions